oracle-livelabs/multicloud/coherence-demo/prepare-setup/prepare-setup.md

 1. Open up the hamburger menu in the top left corner.
 Click **Developer Services**, and choose **Resource Manager** > **Stacks**.

-2. Click on the stack name which you have createed in lab 1.
+2. Click on the stack name which you have createed in Task 2.
     ![click stack](images/click-stack.png)

 3. Navigate to **Application Information** tab, and copy **Remote Desktop URL** and paste it in new browser tab.